rmtsoa/ont_tutorial_pinfish/Static/TutorialPreamble.md

 # Tutorial objectives

-The **Pinfish tutorial** is intended as a functional guide to demonstrate how the Oxford Nanopore Technologies **`Pinfish`** software may be used to annotate genes and their isoforms using long sequence read cDNA data and a reference genome.
-The workflow demonstrated compares the gene isoforms identified by **`Pinfish`** with known gene annotations.
-This enables the discovery of novel isoforms.
+The **pinfish tutorial** is intended as a functional guide to demonstrate how the Oxford Nanopore Technologies **`pinfish`** software may be used to annotate genes and their isoforms by using long sequence read cDNA data and a reference genome.
+The workflow described compares the gene isoforms identified by **`pinfish`** with known gene annotations.
+This enables the discovery of novel gene isoforms.

-The tutorial is provided with example data and the workflow can be used to address experimental questions that include
+The tutorial is provided with example data and the tutorial workflow is used to address experimental questions that include

-* What are the read characteristics for starting sequence collection?
+* What are the read characteristics for my starting sequence collection?
-* which fraction of my sequence reads appear full length?
+* Which fraction of my sequence reads appear full length?
-* how many genes and transcripts are identified?
+* How many genes and transcripts are identified?
-* how to the identified transcripts correspond to the reference genome annotation?
+* How do the identified transcripts correspond to the reference genome annotation?
-* which pinfish annotations are from novel genes or gene isoforms?
+* Which pinfish annotations are from novel genes or gene isoforms?
-* how can I visually explore a specific gene isoform?
+* How can I visually explore a specific gene isoform?

-Editing of the workflow's configuration file, **`config.yaml`** will allow the workflow to be run with different starting cDNA sequence libraries, reference genomes, and gene annotations.
+Editing of the workflow's configuration file, **`config.yaml`** will allow the workflow to be run with different starting cDNA sequence collections, reference genomes and gene annotations.

-## Methods used by the tutorial include
+## Software tools used by the tutorial include

 * **`R`** for statistical analysis and reporting
 * **`conda`** for management of bioinformatics software installations